 ClientOverview of Maritime Law

 United States federal law recognizes maritime professionals as unique and essential contributors to the national flow of commerce.
-As such, there are special laws at the federal level intended to protect maritime workers by giving them and their families access to compensation in the case of workplace injuries or fatalities.
+As such, special laws at the federal level are intended to protect maritime workers by providing them and their families with compensation for workplace injuries or fatalities.

-Some examples of common maritime injuries that may give rise to a claim include:
+Some examples of common injuries that may give rise to a claim include:

 - Toxic fume or smoke inhalation